 Knock the Cymbals is a great song to review several basic music concepts as you get closer to the end of the year.
 You can use this song and game to practice steady beat, do pentatonic scales, and instrument techniques.

-Since there are several variations on this game, I’m going to describe the one used in the video below.
+Since there are several variations on the Knock the Cymbals game, I’m going to describe the one used in the video below.
 That way, if you decide to try it out in your class, you’ll have a solid visual reference to get started.

 - Students break up into groups of four and stand in circles facing inward.